DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - EAL5: semi-formally designed and tested
         - EAL6: semi-formally verified, designed, and tested
         - EAL7: formally verified, designed, and tested
-- **Authorization to Operate (ATO)**: official auth to use specific IT systems to perform tasks/accept identified risks
+- **Authorization to Operate (ATO)**: official auth to use specific IT systems to perform tasks/accept identified risks: The four types of ATOs are
+    - Authorization to Operate
+    - Common Control Authorization
+    - Authorization to Use
+    - Denial of Authorization.

 [3.4](#3.4) Understand security capabilities of Information Systems (IS) (e.g. memory protection, Trusted Platform Model (TPM), encryption/decryption) (OSG-9 Chpt 8)

 - Security capabilities of information systems include memory protection, virtualization, Trusted Platform Module (TPM), encryption/decryption, interfaces, and fault tolerance
 - A computing device is likely running multiple apps and services simultaneously, each occupying a segment of memory; the goal of memory protection is to prevent one app or service from impacting another
+- Memory protection is a core security component that must be designed and implemented into an operating system.
+It must be enforced regardless of the programs executing in the system.
+Otherwise, instability, violation of integrity, denial of service, and disclosure are likely results.
 - There are two primary memory protection methods:
     - **Process isolation**: OS provides separate memory spaces for each processes instructions and data, and prevents one process from impacting another
     - **Hardware segmentation**: forces separation via physical hardware controls rather than logical processes; in this type of segmentation, the operating system maps processes to dedicated memory locations
+- **Confinment/Constrained Process**: A constrained process is one that can access only certain memory locations.
 - **Virtualization**: technology used to host one or more operating systems within the memory of a single host, or to run applications that are not compatible with the host OS; the goal is to protect the hypervisor and ensure that compromising one VM doesn't affect others on that host

 - **Trusted Platform Module (TPM)**: a cryptographic chip that is sometimes included with a client computer or server; a TPM enhances the capabilities of a computer by offering hardware-based cryptographic operations